UviDTE-UviSpace/uvispace-documentation/Tutorials.rst

-- **Stand-alone board:** (THIS STEPS DON'T WORK) In this case the program of the Nios II is loaded into the non-volatile flash memory and the configuration of the FPGA is loaded into the non-volatile EPCS memory availables in the board.
+- **Stand-alone board:** (THIS STEPS DON'T WORK) In this case the program of the Nios II is loaded into the non-volatile flash memory and the configuration of the FPGA is loaded into the non-volatile EPCS memory available in the board.
   When the board is configured using this option, during the start-up the FPGA is loaded from the EPCS and the Nios II starts reading its program from the flash memory, that is now its program memory.
 The SRAM memory is one more